Tumii0/Review-Page/README.md

 # Review-Page
-A review page to show reviews given by peole when a button is clicked
+A review page to show reviews given by people when a button is clicked
 ## What I learnt
 - How to work with javascript objects
 - How to change image and text using javascript.